shuyanzhou/shuyanzhou.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>
 Hi, I’m Shuyan, a final-year PhD student of the Language Technologies Institute at [Carnegie Mellon University](https://www.cmu.edu).
-I am fortunately advised by Professor [Graham Neubig](http://phontron.com).
-Before that, I received my bachelor degree in Computer Science and Technology from Harbin Institute of Technology.
+I am fortunately advised by [Graham Neubig](http://phontron.com).

 I work on building autonomous agents that could understand high-level language commands.
 My goal is to create AI agents that would free human beings from tedious tasks and aid them in better decision makings.